baurley/Mixed.SVM/README.md

 # <a name="roadmap"></a>Roadmap

-We plan to continue to develop the toolkit to help substance use disorder (SUD) researchers gain new insights from their study data.
+We plan to continue to develop the toolkit to help alcohol use disorder (AUD) researchers gain new insights from their study data.
 The toolkit consists of machine learning algorithms adapted to handle mixed effects (e.g., Support Vector Machine) and Jupyter notebooks to help the user understand and apply the algorithms.

 # <a name="installation"></a>Installation